 At the heart of the scandal was coercion by the Mounties of drunken Crown witnesses who lied through their teeth and — here’s the tough part — are you sitting down? — a criminal justice system that was more interested in protecting itself than ordinary Canadians.
 Especially Natives.

-Ramsay’s book is in paperback, available at Amazon in a dozen countries — including Canada and the US.
-Price is $17.99 CDN.
-It’s not known if Ramsay will release it as an ebook.
+Ramsay’s book is in both paperback and hard cover, available at Amazon in a dozen countries — including Canada and the US.
+Paperback price is $17.99 CDN, but the hard cover considerably more.
+I do not know if Ramsay will release it as an ebook.

 It’s a great read because Jack searches for the facts and names names.
-If you click on the book image [or click on PREVIEW], it should bring you directly to the book on Amazon.ca.
+To locate the book on Amazon, Google: The Wilson Nepoose Story Jack Ramsay Amazon.

 Wilson Nepoose’s grave is marked by a wooden cross in a cemetery at Hobbema.
 RIP Willy.
 I hope you’re doing okay on the Other Side.

 Desjarlais’ murder remains unsolved.